-Majors will develop a learning contract, required by week six of the second semester, sophomore year (or at least one month after major declaration), structured around two thematic tracks (e.g., Identity Based Conflict, Additional International Diplomacy and Conflict, Organizational Conflict, Peace/War, information etc.).
+Majors will develop a learning contract, required by week six of the second semester, sophomore year (or at least one month after major declaration), structured around two thematic tracks (e.g., Identity Based Conflict, International Diplomacy and Conflict, Organizational Conflict, Peace/War, etc.).
 The terms of the contract specify the substantive nature of the chosen tracks, including relevant courses.
 Majors must take at least four courses at the 300-400 level; two in each track.
 Each track must consist of at least three courses, but no more than five courses can be credited to a single track.

-Recent changes in major The Conflict Studies major was renamed Peace and Conflict Studies (PACS) effective July 1, 2016.
+The Conflict Studies major was renamed Peace and Conflict Studies (PACS) effective July 1, 2016.